cosmos/cosmos-sdk/docs/run-node/interact-node.md

     describe cosmos.bank.v1beta1.Query                  # Service we want to inspect
 ```

-Given the Protobuf definitions, making a gRPC query is straightforward, by calling the correct `Query` service RPC method, and by passing the request argument as data (`-d` flag):
+Once the Protobuf definitions are given, making a gRPC query is then straightforward, by calling the correct `Query` service RPC method, and by passing the request argument as data (`-d` flag):

 ```bash
 grpcurl \